Oswald Avery: Hoagland Laboratory

 At Hoagland Laboratory, he began by studying the bacteriology of yogurt and other fermented milk products and their effects on gut bacteria.
 He recorded his findings in "Observations on Certain Lactic Acid Bacteria of the Bulgaricus Type".
-During the years 1909 through 1913, he performed medical research with bacteriological, immunological, and chemical approaches.
+During the years 1909 through 1913, he performed medical research with immunological and chemical approaches.

 For a period of time, White came down with tuberculosis.
 Avery went with him to Trudea Sanatorium for a cure.
 Afterwards, Avery went back to take vacations at the sanatorium.
 He became interested in tuberculosis and began doing research in the Trudea Laboratory, where he looked at the clinical and experimental aspects of tuberculosis.
 Here he carried out 100 consecutive blood cultures of tuberculosis patients in the active phase of the disease.
 He never found evidence of secondary infection.
 His careful clinical investigation caught the eye of Dr. Rufus Cole at Rockefeller Institute.

 At Hoagland, Avery performed a chemical and toxicological study of a product derived from tubercle bacilli.
 With White as a colleague, he extracted the product with alkaline ethanol.
 The research was published in 1912.
 This further showed his systematic effort to observe and analyze bacterial activity using their chemical structure.
 In 1911, Avery instructed staff of H. K. Mulford Company in bacteriological techniques, and they taught him the industrial methods for production of antitoxins and vaccines.

 Throughout his time at Hoagland, Avery published nine papers, one of which was a chapter on "Opsonins and Vaccine Therapy".
 He collaborated with Dr. N. B. Potter for this chapter, which was put in Hare's Modern Treatment - a popular medical magazine at the time.
 Avery also taught a course to student nurses at Hoagland.
 During the course, he conveyed the dangers of pathogens spread through sneezing.
 During his teaching, he was given the nicknames "The Professor" and "Fess".
 While working at Hoagland, Avery was mailed two written offers from Rockefeller Institute, and he denied them both.
 Avery did not accept the offer until Rufus Cole from Rockefeller came to offer the position to him in person.